sherifButt/adv-web-scraper-api/docs/navigation/navigation-types.md

   delay: 100, // Optional: Delay (ms) between down/up for 'press' action
   selector: '#myInput', // Optional: CSS selector to focus before pressing
   waitFor: '#result', // Optional: Wait condition after pressing
-  description: 'Press Shift+Command+Enter in the input field' // Optional }
+  description: 'Press Shift+Command+Enter in the input field', // Optional
+  timeout: 30000, // Optional: Maximum time in milliseconds for associated waits (like `waitForSelector` if `selector` is used, or the `waitFor` condition).
+Defaults to 30000ms.
+  optional: false // Optional: If true, failure during the step (e.g., element not found for focus) will not halt the flow (default: false).
+}
 ```